EthanOConnor/streamvis/notes/BACKLOG.md

   - Expose a concise “control summary” per station (e.g., typical cadence, latency median/MAD, fine-window duty cycle).
  - Add a small synthetic test harness for the scheduler and cadence learner (e.g., scripted cadences/latencies) and track “calls per real update” to validate the polite-polling envelope.
  - Introduce lightweight state-file locking (or documented single-writer guarantees) so multiple `streamvis` instances do not silently interleave writes.
+- Add an async-friendly web TUI driver for the Pyodide build:
+  - Factor the nested `draw_screen` and related helpers in `tui_loop` into reusable top-level functions.
+  - Introduce a separate `web_tui_main()` that runs under `asyncio` in Pyodide, driving redraws and key handling in a cooperative loop (`await asyncio.sleep(UI_TICK_SEC)` between ticks) instead of the blocking `while True` used by the native CLI.
+  - Keep the existing `tui_loop` unchanged for terminal use; the browser harness (JS) should call the new async entrypoint so the page remains responsive while the TUI runs.

 ## Longer-term